AnisimovArthur/UnityTools/README.md

 # Summary
-This is the Unity package with Editor and Runtime tools.
+Unity package with Editor and Runtime tools.

 **Note:** this package in preview version.
 Feel free to use Issues and Pull requests to contribute.